gamingdy/Just-BOT/README.md

 ## Configuration

-Before launching the bot for the first time, you must edit this file [config.json](https://github.com/gamingdy/Just-BOT/blob/main/config.json)
+Before launching the bot for the first time, you must edit the file [config.json](https://github.com/gamingdy/Just-BOT/blob/main/config.json)

 - `TOKEN`  --> The bot token available on [the developer portal](https://discord.com/developers/applications), and if you don't know how to find the token of your bot, [here is a tuto that explains it](https://docs.discordbotstudio.org/setting-up-dbs/finding-your-bot-token)